trusthlt/nlp-with-deep-learning-lectures/exercises/ex02/README.md

 ## Tasks

-Task 1: Download empty project, make sure you can run it and run unit tests, fix unit tests
+Task 1: Download this empty Python project, make sure you can run it in an IDE of your choice (e.g., PyCharm) and run unit tests.
+Fix the first unit test entitled task 1.

 Task 2: Implement a sum function with derivatives